MicrosoftDocs/sql-docs/azure-sql/database/auto-failover-group-sql-db.md

 Azure RBAC write access is necessary to create and manage failover groups.
 The [SQL Server Contributor role](/azure/role-based-access-control/built-in-roles#sql-server-contributor) has all the necessary permissions to manage failover groups.

-For specific permission scopes, review how to [configure auto-failover groups in Azure SQL Database](auto-failover-group-sql-db.md#permissions).
+For specific permission scopes, review how to [configure failover groups in Azure SQL Database](auto-failover-group-sql-db.md#permissions).

 ## Limitations

 Be aware of the following limitations:

 - Failover groups cannot be created between two servers in the same Azure region.
+- Failover groups support geo-replication of all databases in the group to only one secondary logical server in a different region.
 - Failover groups cannot be renamed.
 You will need to delete the group and re-create it with a different name.
 - Database rename is not supported for databases in failover group.
 You will need to temporarily delete failover group to be able to rename a database, or remove the database from the failover group.

 ## <a name="programmatically-managing-failover-groups"></a> Programmatically manage failover groups

-As discussed previously, auto-failover groups can also be managed programmatically using Azure PowerShell, Azure CLI, and REST API.
+As discussed previously, failover groups can also be managed programmatically using Azure PowerShell, Azure CLI, and REST API.
 The following tables describe the set of commands available.
-Active geo-replication includes a set of Azure Resource Manager APIs for management, including the [Azure SQL Database REST API](/rest/api/sql/) and [Azure PowerShell cmdlets](/powershell/azure/).
+Failover groups includes a set of Azure Resource Manager APIs for management, including the [Azure SQL Database REST API](/rest/api/sql/) and [Azure PowerShell cmdlets](/powershell/azure/).
 These APIs require the use of resource groups and support Azure role-based access control (Azure RBAC).
 For more information on how to implement access roles, see [Azure role-based access control (Azure RBAC)](/azure/role-based-access-control/overview).

 # [PowerShell](#tab/azure-powershell)